There is therefore now no condemnation for those who are in Christ Jesus…. (Romans 8:1)

 Sadly, I have had people in my life tell me that message.
 If I have had that happen, I know that you have too.
 Unfortunately, many of us speak out of our own personal brokenness and we cover it with statements of, “this is what God would want me to do.”
 I think we believe that because we speak before we listen to the Lord.
 We do not sit in places of rest.
-We do not sit with others in their pain either.
-We want the problem to be done with so we piously believe our words will fix the problem.
+We do not sit with others in their pain either or ask for wise counsel to help us as we discern with the Lord what we’ve believed He has told us.

 These messages have only placed me in a state of deeper oppression over the memorandum of shame the enemy has tried to cast upon my heart.
 I think we do a great disservice to people when what we try to do is fix them, not minister to them.
 Jesus was a healer.
 He rebuked people when their hearts were far from God, but He never used shame to motivate people to deeper lengths of faith.
 Whenever we speak into someone’s life before properly listening to their stories we have become the stench of death to them.

 I’ll be honest, I too have wrongfully spoken messages of shame into the hearts of people.
 It comes from a misunderstanding of grace.
 I have been quick to try and call out bad behavior before properly caring for the heart of that individual.